 Ensure that the surface you apply petroleum jelly on is appropriately cleaned and disinfected.
 Otherwise, bacteria and other pathogens can get trapped inside and delay healing.

 Face and body lotion: Apply petroleum jelly after a shower.
 As an occlusive moisturizer, it prevents your skin from drying out.
 You can also use it for dry noses during cold or allergy season.

 Cracked heels: Soak your feet in warm water with some salt added to them.
 Towel-dry thoroughly and apply petroleum jelly and clean cotton socks.

 Improve your gardening hands: After washing and drying, use petroleum jelly and a clean pair of gloves to help lock in moisture and accelerate healing.

 Chapped lips: Apply to chapped lips as you would any chapstick.

 Your dog’s pad skin can crack and produce significant discomfort.
-So, clean the pet’s paws with cotton gauze, dry, and apply the jelly.
-Ideally, the process should be done after a walk or when your pet is resting.
+So, clean the pet’s paws with cotton gauze, dry them, and apply the jelly.
+Ideally, the process should be done after a walk or when your pet rests.

 Read more: Choosing a healthy facial moisturizer.»

 Petroleum jelly has been shownTrusted Source to reduce the incidence of diaper rash in babies.
 Petroleum jelly will form a protective barrier that will help protect the skin from constant exposure to moisture.
 Clean and towel dry your little one’s skin properly before applying.